MetaMudraGames/Orbital-judgement-day/SETUP_GUIDE.md

 ```
 1. Go to platform.openai.com/playground
 2. Select "Chat" mode
-3. Paste the ENTIRE contents of the .mudra file
+3. Paste the ENTIRE contents of the .md specification file
    into the "System" message field
 4. Begin chatting in the user field
 5. The game begins automatically